—–

 —-

-If you want to excel in woodcarving, use the proper tool.
+If you want to get good at woodcarving, use the right wood carving tool for the job.

-This is possibly one of the trickiest questions.
+This is probably one of the most difficult question.

 —

-– If You are a beginner and never carved before, step number one would be: Learn as much as possible about your hand tools and how they work before using them!
-If there's something that doesn't seem right, watch woodcarving video lessons at my school of wood carving about tools and sharpening again and again until you understand what's going on.
-This is especially important when it comes to sharpening your gouges and chip carving knife — you could damage the blade or ruin its edge by using anything other than a proper sharpening stone or sharpening machine.
-I am talking a lot in my video workshops about sharpening.
+– If you're just starting out and have never carved before, the first thing you should do is learn as much as possible about your hand tools and how they work before using them!
+If something seems wrong, watch the woodcarving video lessons at my school of wood carving on tools and sharpening repeatedly until you understand.
+This is crucial for sharpening your gouges and chip carving knife — you could hurt the blade or mess up its edge by using anything other than a proper sharpening stone or machine.
+I cover this topic a lot in my video workshops.

-I am a seasoned woodcarver and I know my craft.
-Inquire how I know.
-Starting out in wood carving, you don't dwell on it; you just grab a knife and whittle.
-Whittling is one type of wood carving; plenty others exist.
-High relief, low relief, carving in the round, and more.
-If you aim to become a carver, see my lessons; I cover all carving styles.
+I am a professional woodcarver and I know what I am talking about.
+You can ask me how I know.
+When you just start a wood carving journey, you don't really think about this, you just grab your chip carving knife and start whittling away.
+Whittling is just one type of wood carving; there are many more.
+High relief, low relief, round carving, etc. If you want to become a carver, check my lessons; I cover the full spectrum of wood carving types.

-Keep your tools clean!
-One problem with woodcarving tools is rust.
-To prevent rust, keep your tools in a dry place.
-You should NOT keep your tools in the garage if you live in a humid climate.
-Second, You can use machine oil to prevent rust.
-Just once in a while wipe your chisels with an oily rag.
-Your tools should last a lifetime.
-(Some of my tools are 300 years old)
+Make sure your tools are clean!
+Rust is a problem for woodcarving tools.
+To avoid rust, keep them dry.
+Don't put them in the garage if it's humid where you live.
+You can also use machine oil to stop rust.
+Every now and then, wipe your chisels with an oily cloth.
+Your tools can last a very long time.
+(Some of mine are 300 years old)

 Focus on an easy design first.